Estimation of correlation coefficients and spin angular distributions of fission fragments: Spin distributions modelling

 \section{Spin distributions modelling}

-Spontaneous and induced low-energy fission of heavy nuclei is described by the concept of Bohr's transient fission states~\cite{bohr1998} of the fissile nucleus.
-One important feature of such states is that the direction of the symmetry axis of the compound nucleus is preserved at all stages of its intrinsic collective deformation motions.
-The other is that the energies of such states usually have values close to the excitation energies of the fissile nucleus $E^{\star}$, which are much smaller than the fission barrier heights.
-Therefore, such a nucleus has no nucleon many-quasiparticle excitation modes, and thus we can speak of its ``coldness'' at all stages of fission~\cite{kadmensky2009}, and in the vicinity of the scission point the pre-fragments must be in cold non-equilibrium states~\cite{kadmensky2005}.
+In the framework of the developed approach~\cite{kadmensky2002, kadmensky2003, kadmensky2005, kadmensky2008, kadmensky2009}, the spin formation process is determined by the behavior of the compound nucleus from the outer saddle point to the scission point~\cite{kadmensky_yad2024}.
+This process is described using the harmonic oscillator approximation, where the spins of the pre-fragments are related solely to their momentum distribution, as proposed in~\cite{moretto1980}.
+As a result, the SDs of the fragments are constructed~\cite{nix1965, kadmensky2017, kadmensky_yad2024} using zero oscillatory wave functions in the momentum representation along the $X$ and $Y$ axes.

-In the framework of the developed approach~\cite{kadmensky2002, kadmensky2003, kadmensky2005, kadmensky2008} it is assumed that the behavior of the compound nucleus from the outer saddle point up to the scission point determines~\cite{kadmensky_yad2024} the spin formation process, which can be described by the harmonic oscillator approximation.
-In such a case we can use the hypothesis proposed in~\cite{moretto1980}, where the spins of the pre-fragments in phase space are related only to the distribution in the momentum representation.
-Therefore, when constructing their SDs, it is necessary and sufficient to consider only zero oscillatory wave functions in the momentum representation~\cite{nix1965, kadmensky2017, kadmensky_yad2024} along the $X$ and $Y$ axes.
+The theoretical foundation of this approach is rooted in the concept of transitional fission states, first introduced in~\cite{bohr1939}.
+In this model, the fission process is described as a transition through a series of quasi-stationary states near the saddle point of the nuclear potential.
+The mentioned works~\cite{kadmensky2002, kadmensky2003, kadmensky2005, kadmensky2008, kadmensky2009} extended this idea by showing that out of the total number of quasiparticle states on the order of $10^6$, only about $10^2$ correspond to configurations that lead to fission.
+These states are characterized by the nucleus being located beyond the outer saddle point, where the majority of the excitation energy is converted into the energy of non-equilibrium deformation of the FFs, rather than thermal excitation.
+This phenomenon is referred to as the ``coldness'' of the fissioning nucleus.

-Such choice is due to the results of experiments on the study of AD $P(\varphi)$ of neutrons and gamma quanta evaporated from FFs during spontaneous and low-energy induced nuclear fission.
-The analysis of P-even and T-odd asymmetries performed in the works on neutron~\cite{danilyan2009, danilyan2010, danilyan2019} and gamma-quanta~\cite{valsky2010, gagarskii2011} induced fission has revealed the anisotropy of these distributions, which has the following form
+The ``cold'' nature of the fissioning system ensures that it retains axial symmetry and preserves the projection $K$ of the spin $J$ on the symmetry axis, as discussed in~\cite{bohr1998}.
+Transitional states formed at the saddle points of the deformation potential act as filters, selecting the most probable values of $K$, which determine the characteristics of partial fission widths and ADs of the FFs.
+The preservation of $K$ is crucial for explaining the observed anisotropies in the ADs of fission products, as it prevents the mixing of spin projections that would occur in a heated system.